 Many estate tax professionals disagree, stating that there are often very legitimate reasons for business owners to transfer part of a business to heirs.
 Without valuation discounts, however, these heirs would be taxed on value they do not enjoy.
 However this situation plays out, it will be very interesting to see what happens.

 Creating a strong estate plan can minimize one’s exposure to estate taxes, gift taxes and the like.
 It is critical to work closely with a knowledgeable estate planning attorney.
-For decades, people across Bergen County and beyond have put their faith in the lawyers of Michael A. Manna & Associates.
+For decades, people across Bergen County and beyond have put their faith in the lawyers of The Manna Helmy Law Group.

 Sources: IRS Targets Popular Estate Planning Technique, The National Law Review, August 29, 2016, by Robert A. Mathers, The Controversial Way Wealthy Americans Are Lowering Their Taxes, The Wall Street Journal, August 19, 2016, by Laura Saunders